skazamm/Library-System/README.md

 - **PostgreSQL**
 - **Scene Builder** (for UI layout)
 - **Custom CSS** (for branding and modern look)
+- GPT-4.1 for faster progress and better approach for the project.
 ---

 ## 🖼️ Screenshots